A handbook for making programming languages.

 I’m Bob Nystrom.
-I got bitten by the language bug eight years ago when I was on paternity leave with a lot of free time between middle of the night feedings.
-Since then, I've cobbled together a number of languages of various ilk before worming my way into an honest-to-God full-time programming language job.
+I got bitten by the language bug ten years ago when I was on paternity leave with a lot of free time between middle of the night feedings.
+Since then, I've cobbled together a number of languages of various ilk before worming my way into an honest-to-God, full-time programming language job.
 Today, I work at Google on the Dart language.

-Before I fell in love with languages, I was a game developer for eight years at Electronic Arts.
+Before I fell in love with languages, I developed games at Electronic Arts for eight years.
 I wrote the best-selling book “Game Programming Patterns” based on what I learned there.
-Like this one, you can read it for free too, because I love you.
+You can read that book for free too, because I love you.

-If you want to get in touch with me, you can email
+If you want to get in touch, you can email me at

 bob at this